 Next, click on the Plant Disease models + sign.
 This will give you options to add or subtract models you want to track.
 For the home orchardist, tracking apple and pear scab might be useful.
 There is also a mummyberry model for blueberry growers.
 Add or remove what you want.

 Then click on the + sign.
 These are the pest models.
 The most useful ones to add for codling moth and apple maggot are the Codling Moth No Biofix model and the Apple Maggot Percent Emerged Model.
 Add these two models (and remove the Gypsy Moth one) then click Refresh Display.
 Now bookmark this as My Pest Page.

 On the left side of the screen, the running models will display as graphs.
 You can click on a graph to see actual accumulated Degree Days.
 Click on the small show details link (red circle on image) to see the weather data table.
 It will give you where we are, and historical forecast for DD accumulation.
 The goal with codling moth is to time your first spray at 500-525 DD.
-As of May 29, the Bellingham Airport site registered 310 DD, with the historical data forecasting reaching our target on June 22.
-The weather station at Nooksack registered 326 DD, and target forecast for June 19.
+As of June 7, the Bellingham Airport site registered 422 DD, with the historical data forecasting reaching our target around June 17.

 This is a tool that requires you to check it often so you can time it for your location.
 If you’re using a weather station more inland, you will likely accumulate heat/degree days quicker.
 If you’re close to saltwater, the benchmark of 525 DD may take longer to reach.